juju/docs/src/en/contributing.md

 # How to write docs!

-Contributing to the docs is really easy because it is all written in [Markdown](http://askubuntu.com/editing-help).
+Contributing to the docs is really easy because it is all written in GitHub flavored [Markdown](https://help.github.com/articles/github-flavored-markdown).
 You will find most of the source documents are very straightforward and human-readable, if you just want to dip in and change a paragraph or add some extra info.

 ## Grab the docs and get to work